Chefs Notes

 7:15 Cooking the pasta

-Around 7:15 pm the water for my pasta was boiling, and my chicken was cooking.
+Around 7:15 pm, the water for my pasta and chicken was boiling.
 The pasta I used takes about 12 minutes to cook.
-I knew that if I started cooking it at this point it would line up pretty perfectly with when the sauce would be done.
+I knew that if I started cooking it at this point, it would line up pretty perfectly with when the sauce would be done.
 How did I know that?
-The chicken was almost cooked through and I knew that sauce wasn’t going to take that long.
-Also, even if the timing didn’t line up perfectly, there was only going to be a few minutes difference and I could compensate for that.
+The chicken was almost cooked through, and I knew that sauce wasn't going to take that long.
+Also, even if the timing didn't line up perfectly, there was only going to be a few minutes difference, and I could compensate for that.
 So, I dropped the pasta in the water.

-I also took this opportunity to season the chicken generously with salt and pepper then I flipped the chicken and finished cooking it through.
+I also took this opportunity to season the chicken generously with salt and pepper, and then I flipped the chicken and finished cooking it.

 7:20 pm - Onions and Garlic In